Budapestby VisitCity Guides

 Budapest cafés offer free WiFi, but security risks require caution when connecting

-• Cafés, restaurants, and bars (usually requiring consumption to get the password)
+• Cafés, restaurants, and bars (usually you need to buy something to get the password)

 • Shopping malls and some public squares

-If you do use public WiFi, consider using a VPN service like NordVPN or ExpressVPN for added security, and avoid any sensitive transactions.
+If you do use public WiFi, we recommend using a VPN service like NordVPN or ExpressVPN for extra security, and don't do any sensitive transactions.

 Choosing the Best Option

-For short stays (1-3 days): eSIMs or pocket WiFi rentals offer the most convenience.
-Jetpac's 5GB plan for $7 valid for 30 days would cover a weekend trip without requiring physical SIM handling or registration.
+For short stays (1-3 days): eSIMs or pocket WiFi rentals are most convenient.
+Jetpac's 5GB plan for $7 that lasts 30 days would cover a weekend trip without having to deal with physical SIMs or registration.

-For longer stays (1+ weeks): Local SIM cards provide better value.
-Yettel's 5GB data-only plan for $8.40 or Vodafone's unlimited data plan for $30 will be more economical than daily pocket WiFi rental fees.
+For longer stays (1+ weeks): Local SIM cards give you better value.
+Yettel's 5GB data-only plan for $8.40 or Vodafone's unlimited data plan for $30 will be cheaper than paying daily pocket WiFi rental fees.

-For EU residents: Check if your home plan includes EU roaming under the "Roam Like at Home" policy, which might allow you to use your domestic plan in Hungary without additional charges.
+For EU residents: Check if your home plan includes EU roaming under the "Roam Like at Home" policy.
+You might be able to use your domestic plan in Hungary without extra charges.

-For groups: Pocket WiFi rental at €3.95-6.90 per day allows everyone to share a single connection, eliminating the need for multiple SIM cards.
+For groups: Pocket WiFi rental at €3.95-6.90 per day lets everyone share one connection, so you don't need multiple SIM cards.

 Hand holding smartphone displaying navigation map against evening city street backdrop